This website uses cookies

 Clive Davies

-Clive is a senior counsel with Fujitsu in the UK advising in particular on major IT service contracts with customers in the public and private sectors.
-Prior to joining Fujitsu Clive was the lead IT and outsourcing partner in London at two leading city law firms.
+Clive is an independent business and legal consultant with Clive Davies Consulting.
+He was previously a senior counsel with Fujitsu in the UK advising on major IT service contracts with customers in the public and private sectors.
+Prior to that Clive was the lead IT and outsourcing partner in London at two leading city law firms.
 Clive specialises in advising on large outsourcing agreements.
 He has a particular interest in improving the contracting process, believing that a successful contract supports effective delivery.
-He is also the professional development manager for the legal and commercial function in Fujitsu UK seeking to improve training and individual capability.
-Clive lectures and writes regularly on IT subjects.
-Clive is past chair and Fellow of SCL, a past chair of ITechLaw's In-House Committee and an editor of Communications Law.
+He provides training to IT customers and suppliers on legal and contract topics and writes regularly on IT subjects.
+Clive is a past chair, Leading Accredited IT Lawyer and Fellow of SCL, a past chair of ITechLaw's In-House Committee and an editor of Communications Law.

 Company